 As we already know Jeff is now known for his fine craftsmanship, creating bespoke woodwork pieces, furniture and cabinetry that “performs…beautifully”.
-From dining tables to File Systems Jeff has produced a large array of pieces using the software and his CNC.
-Below you can see images of some of Jeff’s work made using his ShopBot and VCarve Pro along with descriptions of these pieces.
+From dining tables to file systems Jeff has produced a large array of pieces using the software and his CNC.
+To the right and in the slideshow above, you can see images of some of Jeff’s work made using his shopbot and vcarve Pro along with descriptions of these pieces.

-Logo plates (Above)– These are engraved into brushed aluminium Formica for branding my work.
+Logo plates these are engraved into brushed aluminium formica for branding my work.

-Mahogany Dining table (Right) - This is made from all solid pieces that include 12 edge blocking sections, curved leg sections and circular base blocking vectored from Sketchup utilizing VCarve Pro and cut on the Shopbot.
+Mahogany dining table (below, right) – this is made from all solid pieces that include 12 edge blocking sections, curved leg sections and circular base blocking vectored from Sketchup utilizing vcarve Pro and cut on the shopbot.
 All the pieces fitted together as designed with a minimal amount of handwork.
-Eight sections of crotch mahogany veneer were cut manually, but the triangular template was also originally vectored with VCarve and again, the fit was remarkably accurate as well.
+Eight sections of crotch mahogany veneer were cut manually, but the triangular template was also originally vectored with vcarve and again, the fit was remarkably accurate as well.